shahab-ab/project-g3/README.md

 In this example, `RV417026_S15_L001` is identified assigned different lineages by de-novo and reference-guided assembly.
-However, we notice that conflict for the reference-guided result has a conflict of 0.1, whereas with de-novo, conflict is 0.
+However, we notice that conflict for the reference-guided result has a value of 0.1, whereas with de-novo, conflict is 0.
 In this case, we picked the result with the lower conflict value.

 ## File Structure and Organization